lyc0826/COMIGHT/README.md

 - **Convert Textual Numbers into Numberic:** Converts textual numbers in specified cell ranges across multiple worksheets into numberic.

-  - This function generates a summary sheet listing cells that could not be converted, along with their workbook file name, worksheet name, cell addresses, and values.

 - **Copy Formulas to Multiple Worksheets:** Copies a formulas from a specified range in a template worksheet to multiple target worksheets.
 The formulas to be copied must be located in the first worksheet (template worksheet) of the template workbook.

   - Example: A template worksheet has the sum formula "=SUM(A2:D2)" in cell E2, "=SUM(A3:D3)" in E3, and "=SUM(A4:D4)" in E4.
 This function copies the formulas from the E2:E4 range to multiple target worksheets.